Eliie58/twitter-web/README.md

 ## Production Build

-Run `ng build --prod --deploy-url /twitter-web/docs/` to build the project for deployment to github pages.
+Run `ng build --prod --base-href /twitter-web` to build the project for deployment to github pages.
 The build artifacts will be stored in the `docs/` directory.

 ## Running unit tests